auth0/docs/articles/organizations/index.md

 * **Organization connections on the Login prompt**: Currently, connections defined at the application-level and connections defined at the organization-level are merged and displayed on the organization Login prompt.
 Eventually, only the connections defined at the organization level will be displayed.
 * **Application URI parameters**: We plan to allow for parameterized application URIs (for example, callback URLs, login/logout URLs) that enable developers to allow-list URIs that contain organizations’ names in their subdomains.
-* **User invitation redirect URLs**: To allow custom redirection after an end-user has accepted a membership invitation, we plan to allow organizations to be assigned their own redirect URLs.
+* **User invitation redirect URLs**: We plan to modify the user invitation flow to allow more flexible redirection after an end-user has accepted a membership invitation.
 * **Just-In-Time (JIT) organization membership**: We plan to add a configuration option to connections enabled at the organization level that will automatically assign membership in the organization to any user that is able to successfully log in via the connection.